PrashantMohite1/Java/Core-Java-Notes/exception handling.md

 -   Each entry in the run-time stack is known as an activation record or stack frame.
 -   Each entry in the run-time stack is known as an activation record or stack frame.

-means if exception found then stop program execution flow this is thing it follows if not found then complete program execution elif catch then also complete program excution this is behaviour of exception handling
+means if exception found then stop program execution flow, if not found then complete program execution, elif catch then also complete program excution this is behaviour of exception handling

 #### if found exeception :-